vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

-I'm a software engineer at [Dune Analytics](https://duneanalytics.com/), where I work primarily on our backend.
+I'm a software engineer from Norway.
-Previously, I built a document search API at [Cognite](https://cognite.com), and studied statistics and computer science at the University of Oslo.
+I work at [Dune Analytics](https://duneanalytics.com/) and I studied statistics and computer science at the University of Oslo.

-Send me an email and say hi!
-If you're considering emailing me, then I probably want to hear from you!

-## Links
+My email is <code>vegard.stikbakke@gmail.com</code>, don't hesitate to say hi!

 <table>
   <tr>